wix-playground/stylable-components/docs/date-picker/datepicker.md

 * Mouse click selects the focused date in the calendar view (popup closes after selection)
 * Mouse click opens/closes the popup when done on the widget (and only on the widget)
 * Mouse click on the input element moves the caret to the clicked location.
+* Mouse over the calendar banner reveals the Expand Scope button.
+* Clicking on the expand scope button changes the calendar view to be based on month, year or decade.

 ### Touch Handling

 * Tap selects the date touched (popup closes after selection)
 * Tap opens/closes the popup when done on the widget (and only on the widget)
 * Tap on the input element moves the caret to the touched location.

 ### Time Range Extension Dialogs